 - Himalayan sea salt

-This mixture will give you enough sodium to fuel your workouts along with potassium from Mortons lite salt to help you hydrate.
+This mixture will give you enough sodium to fuel your workouts along with potassium from Morton Lite salt to help you hydrate.

 Aside from maintaining balanced electrolytes, some people may still feel a slight decrease in performance after restricting carbohydrates, especially athletes.

-If your workouts are suffering and you need an extra boost, here’s a great ketone-boosting pre-workout shake:
+If you need an extra boost, here’s a great ketone-boosting pre-workout shake:

-- 20-30g of high-quality whey isolate or beef protein
+- 20-30 grams of high-quality whey isolate or beef protein

 - Pour into coffee and blend